adarshhegde92/gitbash/README.md

-this is a extra content added in our file now magic happens
+this is a extra content added in our file, now magic happens,to understand better